albetnov/content/blogs/sahabat-rental.md

 }
 ```

-As for the report, the issue is pretty simple, we have some type errors:
+As for the report, the issue is pretty simple, we have some types errors:
 ```php
 // Models/Earnings.php && Models/Expenses.php
 public function price() {